-Acne is one of the most common skin diseases that board-certified dermatologist Debra Jaliman sees in her Manhattan, New York City office.
-Acne is the term used for blocked pores resulting in comedones (whitehead/blackhead), papules (some with pus), cysts, lumps and nodules that occur on the face, back and shoulders.
+Acne is one of the most common skin conditions that board-certified dermatologist Debra Jaliman sees in her Manhattan, New York City office.
+Acne is the term used for blocked pores resulting in comedones (whitehead/blackhead), papules (some with pus), cysts, lumps and nodules that occur on the face, nose, back and shoulders.
 Debra Jaliman has successfully treated thousands of patients of all ages with acne using different types of therapies.In her office she offers a range of services and advises each patient that this is a process and offers a long-term solution.
 She has a team of laser specialists and facialists.
 Her treatments have improved not only their appearance but also their self-esteem and overall mood.

-Teenagers are usually affected, but age is not a factor, as many adults have acne as well.
-If proper treatment is not instituted, acne can be devastating and can leave permanent scars.
+Teenagers are usually affected, but age is not a factor, as many adults have acne breakouts as well.
+If proper treatment is not instituted, acne can be devastating and can leave permanent acne scarring.
 Acne is a treatable condition.
 The earlier you treat your acne, the better the prognosis.
 Acne scars can be prevented.
-If acne scars form, they can be improved and minimized by lasers, microdermabrasion and fillers like Juvederm or Restylane.
+If acne scars form, they can be improved and minimized by lasers, PRP (platelet rich plasma), microdermabrasion and fillers like Juvederm or Restylane.
 Dr. Jaliman finds that combination treatments that utilize all the tools available are most effective.

 Some Important Acne Management Tips:

 - Clean your skin twice daily with a good cleanser.
 Use a baby washcloth or cotton round; don’t use your fingers.

 - Avoid oily comedogenic products that block the pores.
 Don’t use undereye concealer to cover blemishes.